-- Comfortable mattress and pillow – Most mattresses should last between 7 and 10 years, depending on how well you take care of them.
-You can extend the life of your mattress by rotating them monthly – turn them head-to-foot so the weight is distributed evenly throughout their life.
+- Comfortable mattress and pillow – Most mattresses should last between seven and 10 years, depending on how well you take care of them.
+You can extend the life of your mattress by rotating it monthly – turn it head-to-foot so the weight is distributed evenly throughout its life.
 However, if your mattress is sagging or causing you pain, it may be time to invest in a replacement.

 - Earplugs – If white noise isn’t doing the trick, you may want to invest in a pair of moldable earplugs to drown out the sound of traffic, pets, or a snoring partner.

 - Eye mask – Your bedroom should be as dark as possible, but in the event outside light is still peeking into your bedroom, an eye mask could help block out that light.

 - Weighted Blanket – A weighted blanket can be helpful for people who have poor sleep quality because of anxiety.
 The “deep pressure stimulation” created by the blanket calms the nervous system and may even increase melatonin production27, helping you feel more sleepy.

 - de Zambotti PhD, Massimiliano., et al. “Sensors Capabilities, Performance, and Use of Consumer Sleep Technology”.
 National Library of Medicine.
 2020.